What Does it Take to Be a Nuclear Medicine Technologist?

 - Certified Nuclear Medicine Technologist (CNMT)

-Are There Job Opportunities for Nuclear Medicine Technologists?
+Job Opportunities for Nuclear Medicine Technologists

 The states with the most job growth for Nuclear Medicine Technologist are Wyoming, Utah, and Alaska.
 Watch out if you plan on working in North Dakota, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Nuclear Medicine Technologists is somewhere between $55,330 and $104,730.
+The average yearly salary of a Nuclear Medicine Technologist ranges between $55,330 and $104,730.

 Nuclear Medicine Technologists who work in California, District of Columbia, or Washington, make the highest salaries.